-Cancel Forwarding \ 3
+Cancel Forwarding ★ 3

-You can forward your calls to ring at any extension on the NexPath Telephony Server.
+You can forward your calls to ring at any extension on the NexPath Telephony Server, or to an offsite number1.
 To set up call-forwarding:

 - 1. Pick up any phone or otherwise get an inside line dial tone. - 2.
-Enter the Forward Calls sequence \ 2. - 3.
+Enter the Forward Calls sequence 🖈 2. - 3.
 Enter your extension number. - 4.
 Enter the number (either an extension or an off-site number) to which you want your calls forwarded, followed by the # key, or wait four seconds. - 5.
-If prompted, enter your password, or a password with administrator privileges. - 6.
+If prompted, enter your password2, or a password with administrator privileges. - 6.
 If your password was accepted, you will be notified that call-forwarding has been enabled, followed by the announcement of the forwarded number (i.e., you can verify that the number you entered is correct). - 7.
 Hang up.

 Note You do not have to enter a 9 to seize an outside line, if you are forwarding your calls offsite.
 The system automatically seizes an outside line if the number is seven or more digits.
-However, you must enter a one if it is a long distance number.
+However, you must enter a one (if required) for a long distance number.
 Outside calls that are forwarded offsite may have reduced quality and reduced audio levels.
+Consider using Centrex or CLASS type outside (CO) lines for best forwarding quality.
+You can also use speed dial extensions for offsite forwarding, and get more control over the call.
+See the Administrators Guide for details on speed dial extensions and CO line types.

-When you enable call-forwarding for your extension, an incoming call will ring at your phone for 20 seconds before being forwarded.
+When you enable call-forwarding for your extension, an incoming call will ring at your phone for 20 seconds before being forwarded3.
 The call will then ring at the forwarding extension for 20 more seconds.
-If, after this additional 20 seconds, no one has picked up the call and you have an exit extension (such as a voice mailbox extension) associated with your extension, the call will go to the exit extension.
-That is, the call will eventually go to the exit extension of the original extension the caller dialed.
+If, after this additional 20 seconds, no one has picked up the call and you have an exit extension (such as a